xu2xulim/Trello-Email/README.md

 Since the entire email content is available to the endpoints, the application can be modified for specific needs e.g. to display the sender email address on the card description.

+#### Endpoints

+### /

+This serves as the webhook endpoint for the CloudMailin SMTP to http service.

+### /setup

+This is used to setup the destination board and list for each CloudMailin email account.

+The endpoint documentation is available at https://wy9u2s.deta.dev/redoc

 ### Email to Card Plus

 This solution is built using Contalist, CloudMailin and a Deta Micro application.